-Meghan Markle Is Cutting Back On Royal Tour Events For A Totally Understandable Reason
+Meghan Markle Is Cutting Back Her Royal Tour Schedule For This Understandable Reason

 The Duke and Duchess of Sussex's visit abroad had an eventful start, but the rest of the trip could be a quieter time for the Duchess, at least.
 On Sunday, Oct.
 21, it was announced in a statement from the The Royal Household that Meghan Markle has decided to step back from events during the remainder of the Royal Tour.
 The decision is likely for health reasons, as Markle is estimated to be about 12 weeks pregnant.

 According to E!
 News, The Royal Household released a statement about Markle's absence, reading:

 "After a busy programme, The Duke and Duchess have decided to cut back The Duchess's schedule slightly for the next couple of days, ahead of the final week and a half of the tour."